Route 128 station: Green Lodge station

 The Boston and Providence Railroad (B&P) was extended south from Dedham Lodge to Canton on September 12, 1834.
-The B&P opened Green Lodge station, located at the crossing of the eponymous street near the modern station location, around 1860.
+The B&P opened Green Lodge station, located at the crossing of the eponymous street near the modern station location, by 1857.
 The B&P was leased by the Old Colony Railroad in 1888, and in turn by the New York, New Haven and Hartford Railroad in 1893; Green Lodge station was closed in the mid-1920s.
 The grade crossing was replaced with a road bridge around 1932 as part of the construction of the original Circumferential Highway.
 A Westwood woman, Marie Spokesfield, was struck by a train below the bridge on September 21, 1934.
 Her husband, accused of having murdered her and thrown the body from the bridge, was found not guilty by a directed verdict in March 1935.